-Searching for the best way to go from Seattle to Vancouver BC?
+Searching for the best way to go from Seattle to Vancouver, BC?
 Here we give you travel options to reach Vancouver if coming from Seattle.

-Given the close proximity between these two cities, many travellers hit the roads to enjoy a quick change in scenery.
+Given the proximity between these two cities, many travelers hit the roads to enjoy a quick change in scenery.

 How far is Seattle from Vancouver?

-The distance between Seattle, Washington and Vancouver, British Columbia is 119 miles or 192 kilometers.
+The distance between Seattle, Washington, and Vancouver, British Columbia, is 119 miles or 192 kilometers.

-Getting to Vancouver from Seattle
+Getting from Seattle to Vancouver

 1. Getting on a flight

-Airlines such as Air Canada, Delta, Alaska Airlines and WestJet offer direct flights coming from Tacoma International Airport (SEA) to Vancouver International Airport (YVR).
+Air Canada, Delta, Alaska Airlines, and WestJet offer direct flights coming from Tacoma International Airport (SEA) to Vancouver International Airport (YVR).

 Flying to Vancouver, therefore, is not the most time-efficient option out there.